5 Reasons Every Young Adult Should Vote

 5. You get a pretty cool sticker

-Voting information for high school students
+Important voting information for students

-If you’re 18 for a period of time before you go off to college and there’s an election, you should register to vote with your home (often called your permanent) address.
+• High school students: If you’re turning 18 before college and there’s an election, you should register to vote with your home (often called your permanent) address.
 You can vote on issues pertaining to your town/city and your county.
-Once you go to college, you can continue to vote in these elections through absentee voting or you can register to vote in your college town.

-Many people miss out on voting because they miss the registration deadline.
-Make sure to know the deadline of the state you’re voting in and if they offer same-day registration in case you forget.
-You can find information about states with same-day registration online.
+As a final piece of advice, don’t miss the registration deadline!
+Many people miss out on voting because they didn’t realize they weren’t registered and missed the deadline.
+Make sure to know the deadline of the state you’re voting in and if they offer same-day registration in case you forget or your voting registration expires without you knowing.
+No what are you waiting for?
+Get out there and vote!

 Like what you’re reading?